-The Arkansas Colleges of Health Education establishes a Cost of Attendance (COA) budget for students annually dependent upon his or her program of study and in accordance with regulations governing federal student aid programs.
+The Arkansas Colleges of Health Education establishes an Estimated Cost of Attendance (COA) budget for students annually dependent upon his or her program of study and in accordance with regulations governing federal student aid programs.
 Cost of attendance is an estimated amount of student’s educational expenses for an aid-year based upon if living in on-campus housing or off-campus housing.
-The COA number is used to determine the maximum amount of financial aid (loans, scholarships, etc.) a student may receive for educational expenses.
+The COA number sets a limit on the total amount of aid (loans, stipends, scholarships, etc.) a student may receive for educational expenses.
 Students are expected to budget accordingly to stay within their Estimated Cost of Attendance.

 Educational expenses include direct costs and indirect costs a study may reasonably expect to incur while enrolled in his or her program of study.
-Direct costs include the actual costs billed to the student for tuition, fees and any institution-billed supplies.
+Direct costs include the actual costs billed to the student for tuition, fees, on-campus housing and any institution-billed supplies.
 Indirect costs are an estimate of a student’s required books and supplies, housing, food, transportation and miscellaneous personal expenses.
-Educational expenses do not include non-allowable costs (consumer debt, spousal expenses, relocation expenses or vehicle purchase/lease or during periods of non-attendance).
+Educational expenses do not include non-allowable costs (consumer debt, spousal expenses, deposits, relocation expenses, vehicle purchase/lease or during periods of non-attendance).